kevinolega/philippineislandliving/_posts/2011-10-27-unstuck-yourself-with-broke-travel-adventures.md

 The next time I traveled was in Sariaya, Quezon Karlo, my high school best friend.
 I didn't spend a lot for the trip the first time and I learned that 1,000 - 2,000 Philippine Pesos was more than enough for a weekend here.

-Ish and I secretly traveled to batangas for an overnight trip one Christmas.
+I secretly traveled to batangas for an overnight trip one Christmas.
 It only cost us 3,000 php to stay there.
-(I hope one day I'll have more trips like this with Ish)

 Ralph drove me to Tagaytay almost everyday for a few months and I payed for the gas until I ran out of cash.

-I went to Malaysia Ish and Jay pitched in for my ticket then I paid them.
+I went to Malaysia Jay pitched in for my ticket then I paid them.
 This was my first out of the country trip.
 It shouldn't cost a lot but I was a hoarder and spent more than I should.
 Total cost was 40,000 Philippine Pesos.

 Afterwards, I didn't get to travel for a long time.